 In 2015 the Sisters of St. Joseph affirmed a Land Ethic Statement to guide our future decisions about our Brentwood property.
 It is based in our charism and our awareness of the responsibility we all have for the health of Earth and in particular for the Long Island Bioregion.
 For the past two years we have been working with the Peconic Land Trust to preserve the land and to return it to agriculture.
 We have leased parcels of land to six farmers, and the fields that once were a working farm are slowly being restored to agriculture.
 The vegetables grown here are totally organic and are available at farm stands for purchase by the local community this year.

 Family Residences and Essential Enterprises, Inc., (FREE) a non-profit agency that has served the differently-abled citizens of Long Island for over thirty years are farming a three acre parcel on our Brentwood property.
 The people whom FREE supports are the farm’s staff and are responsible for its daily care under the direction of a certified Master Gardner, Jean Reinhart.
 They prepare the organic soil; seed and transplant the produce; and irrigate and maintain the vegetable beds throughout the growing season.
 They also package and deliver the shares for the members, and sell the excess produce at the farm stand.
-Jean Reinhart and the participants from FREE will operate a farm stand every Wednesday and Thursday beginning July 12 (10:00 AM – 2:00 PM).
+Jean Reinhart and the participants from FREE operate a farm stand every Wednesday and Thursday (10:00 AM – 2:00 PM).
 The farm stand is located on the road near the 2nd Avenue entrance to our campus (behind Building # 4).
 The proceeds from the sales are used to support the work of the program participants.
-The FREE staff and participants are growing all types of organic produce including tomatoes, several types of lettuce, peppers, eggplant, summer squash, onions, garlic, kale, shallots, Swiss chard and herbs.
+The FREE staff and participants are growing all types of organic produce including tomatoes, several types of lettuce, peppers, eggplant, summer squash, onions, tomatoes, garlic, kale, shallots, Swiss chard and herbs.
 Fall crops will include broccoli, peas, cabbage, carrots, beets, corn, and watermelon.

 Meet Our Other Organic Farmers